Dialogic Teaching In Pursuit Of 21st Century Learning

 New Kinds of Dialogue

-With an appreciation of the benefits of a dialogic pedagogy, the next question for the 21st-century teacher is: how do I maintain such a dialogue in a modern day classroom, or even in a virtual, online setting?
-The answer involves modifying traditional approaches and understandings of “dialogue” to include the new forms of technological and social media platforms available to students and teachers.
+With an appreciation of the benefits of dialogic pedagogy, the next question for the 21st-century teacher is: how do I maintain such a dialogue in a modern-day classroom, blended classroom?
+The answer involves modifying traditional approaches and understandings of ‘dialogue’ to include the new forms of technological and social media platforms available to students and teachers.

-For the 21st-century student—the “digital natives” of today’s modern generation— the concept of dialogue involves more than face-to-face interaction; it includes platforms like texting, social media, blogs, and virtual chat rooms.
+For the 21st-century student—the ‘digital natives’ of today’s modern generation— the concept of dialogue involves more than face-to-face interaction; it includes platforms like texting, social media, blogs, short videos, video calls, and virtual chat rooms.
 Thus, the contemporary teacher must work to include such modern elements in their classrooms.
-By doing so, they will provide students with not only additional ways to communicate, but also a means of further encouraging classroom dialogue by using forms with which students are comfortable.
+By doing so, they will provide students with not only additional ways to communicate but also a means of further encouraging classroom dialogue by using forms with which students are comfortable.

 Promoting Dialogue Outside the Traditional Classroom

 Texting is another growing communication medium that can be a useful tool in promoting dialogue among students and furthering educational goals.
 Text chatting allows teachers to give personal attention to students both near and far, and it is a familiar and comfortable format for most students today.
-The easy and effective texting system available from WizIQ enables teachers to text with students one-on-one as well as in group chats, providing a popular and familiar forum for students to use for asking questions, assisting each other, and communicating outside of the classroom.
+A well-designed LMS should enable teachers to text with students one-on-one as well as in group chats, providing a popular and familiar forum for students to use for asking questions, assisting each other, and communicating outside of the classroom.

-In the 21st century, more and more, students are receiving their education via online programs.
+Today, more learning than ever is online or ‘connected’ in some way.
 In many online courses, teachers and students do not regularly see each other.
+(What Is Asynchronous Learning?)
 So, for instructors working solely in the online arena and teaching a virtual class without any face-to-face interaction, traditional concepts of dialogue must be entirely discarded.
-Instead, typical notions of “dialogue” must be broadened to include the wealth of online tools available for virtual teachers.
+Instead, typical notions of ‘dialogue’ must be broadened to include the wealth of online tools available for virtual teachers.

 On the simplest level, the traditional classroom allows teachers and students to view the same material at the same time, and being able to do so is, without question, an invaluable instructive tool—it is from such demonstrations or examples that dialogue most often springs.
 Luckily, there are ways to navigate around this seeming limitation.
-Teachers can share PowerPoint slides, documents, web pages, and even their desktop with remote students in real time.
+Teachers can share PowerPoint slides, documents, web pages, and even their desktop with remote students in real-time.
 Even more, students and teachers can share YouTube videos synchronously, so that the class can view instructional material together during discussions.
-(Incidentally, the full-screen interactive whiteboard from our WizIQ platform allows teachers to write in English, Spanish, Portuguese, and Hebrew on a multiple whiteboard set that students can view simultaneously.)
-With the whiteboard, teachers can also solve math equations and draw using the drawing tools while students observe.
+With a whiteboard app, teachers can also solve math equations and draw using the drawing tools while students observe.

 With these tools and more, the dialogic art of teaching in the modern world is made easy.